haochenmiao/housing_cost_predictive_analysis/README.md

 `B25104_017E`: Estimate!!Total:!!No cash rent	MONTHLY HOUSING COSTS

 ### house_data.csv
-we will also use the house_data
+we will also use the house price data from may of 2014 to may of 2015